tombeers/bide/read.md

 bide
 ----

+*Note: this library has been discontinued.*

 Easy, cross-platform interactions with paths, files and their content.
-More information coming soon.

-Note that this library is currently in its alpha stage of development.